TUD-ADS/KRS-Unleashed/krs/README.md

 ## FAQ
-* Current Measurements indicate the DDS configuration is highly important
+* Current Measurements indicate the DDS configuration is highly important for performance

+### Linker/Dependency Issues

-### OpenCV needs to be brought into path
+#### OpenCV needs to be brought into path
+* in case you install a second OpenCV version for Petalinux testing in Vitis, you need to set the environment variables to pick the right OpenCV version for native development
+* Important! this commands should not be in scope when cross-compiling, as these dependencies are built for your local machine and conflict; simply open a second terminal for the `colcon build --build-base=build-kr260 ...` command
 * run `export LD_LIBRARY_PATH=/usr/lib:$LD_LIBRARY_PATH`
 * run `export OPENCV_LIB=/usr/lib`
 * run `export OPENCV_INCLUDE=/usr/include/opencv4`

+#### RMW/DDS Dependency issues of unfound libraries
+* this can be caused if you install a different DDS like CycloneDDS on the ARM Image
+* directly compiling against it is not recommended, but sometimes not doing so causes issues if you dont have the default fully installed (FastDDS)
+* explore with `unset RMW_IMPLEMENTATION` before executing the colcon commands

+#### Tracetools
+* main issue here is that the ARM humble build does not include tracetools, so we need to add it as a local package
+* linker issues may arrise, if the wrong versions are picked up, therfore currently recommended to build first only the tracetools package for cross-compiling before continuing
+* via `colcon build --build-base=build-kr260 --install-base=install-kr260 --merge-install --mixin kr260 --cmake-args -DNOKERNELS=true -DCMAKE_BUILD_TYPE=Release --packages-select tracetools`

 ### Tracing
 * follow installation instructions